 STEP 3: Start building your brand personality

 The third step is to build up your brand’s personality, including attitudes, opinions, faiths, visions, and the tone of voice of your brand.
-Besides, you also need to set a digital presence by creating a consistent concept of imagery, color palette, shapes, and typography across all communication channels, such as website, email marketing, social media, event, packaging, and many more.
+Besides, you also need to set a digital presence by creating a consistent concept of imagery, color palette, shapes, and typography across all communication channels, such as websites, email marketing, social media, events, packaging, and many more.

 Applying these 3 simple steps with the right strategy and actions will make your brand stand out from the crowd and become more appealing to audiences

-If you still struggling in choosing a brand archetype that is a perfect fit for your brand, don’t hesitate to Contact Enosta.
+If you still struggling to choose a brand archetype that is a perfect fit for your brand, don’t hesitate to Contact Enosta.
 We’ll find the best solution to distinguish your brand in the market!!